OpenNTI/nti.app.products.courseware/docs/archiveformat.rst

 	* - parts
 	  - array
 	  - a list of assignment parts containing the question sets
+	* - available_for_submission_beginning
+	  - string
+	  - [policy]_ field
+	* - available_for_submission_ending
+	  - string
+	  - [policy]_ field
+	* - completion_passing_percent
+	  - Number [0, 1]
+	  - [policy]_ field
+	* - max_submissions
+	  - Number
+	  - [policy]_ field
+	* - maximum_time_allowed
+	  - Number
+	  - [policy]_ field
+	* - submission_buffer
+	  - Number
+	  - [policy]_ field

+.. [policy] See :ref:`assignment_policies.json` for more information

 Documents (folder)
 ==================

 The default folder for storing user-uploaded documents used as lesson content.
 This folder is exposed to course admins.
 It may contain other documents, and some documents may have been moved to other directories.

 Images (folder)
 ===============

 The default folder for storing user-uploaded images used as cover images for lesson content.
 This folder is exposed to the user.
 It may contain other documents, and some images may have been moved to other directories.

 .. _lessons: